dominem/ntier_arch_py/README.md

 28. Let's suppose the serverA eth0's IP is 192.168.0.25.
 Now, when each server is properly configured, start a web browser on your host machine (the real one) and go to [192.168.0.25:8000/admin/](192.168.0.25:8000/admin/).
 Log in with creadentials that you have entered creating superuser.

 29. Now, you can create Tasks and Periodic Tasks in the Django administration panel, and see the results of the tasks on serverD terminal (Celery).

-## Please do not use the configurations in your production!
-This is just an example for educational purposes.

-TODO:

-- serverE with MongoDB for tasks results.